netdata/netdata/collectors/ebpf.plugin/README.md

 ## Install and enable the eBPF collector

-Systems running _v1.22 or earlier_ of the Agent will need to both install and enable the eBPF collector manually.
-The collecetor is enabled by default on later versions of the Agent.
+Systems running _v1.22 or earlier_ of the Agent will need to install and enable the eBPF collector manually.
+The collector is enabled by default on later versions of the Agent.

 If you installed via the one-line installation script, 64-bit binary, or manually, you can append the `--enable-ebpf` option when you reinstall.